Skip to content

 Deployment & Production

 html2rss-web ships on Docker Hub, so you can launch this self-hosted service wherever Docker runs.
-Start with the official docker-compose.yml from the Installation Guide as your baseline.
+Start with the official docker-compose.yml as your baseline, and treat the Getting Started guide as the required first proof that your instance can already serve included feeds locally.

 If you have not yet created a local instance, complete the Getting Started guide first.
 It walks through the one-time project directory setup, creating a minimal compose file, and confirming the application locally, which gives you the right baseline before exposing a self-hosted instance publicly.